 37. Most Laurence Olivier awards won by an individual

 Judie Dench, who has played M, the head of Mi6 since 1995's Goldeneye, has won a record seven Olivier Awards during her career.
 She shares the the record with designer William Dudley.

 The University of Virginia's (USA) 'Oracle of Bacon' is software ¬ named after the actor Kevin Bacon (USA) ¬ that maps the working relationship between 1,250,000 actors and actresses in the Internet Movie Database.
 According to the Oracle, the most connected living movie star ¬ that is, the living person at the 'Centre of the Hollywood Universe' ¬ is Christopher Lee (UK), who played iconic Bond villain Scaramanga in the Man With The Golden Gun.

-39. Most films with a swordfight
+39. Most films with a swordfight by an actor

 According to movie stuntman and historian Derek Ware (UK), Lee also holds the record for the most screen swordfights, having duelled in 17 films with foils, swords, lightsabres and billiard cues!

 Robbie Coltrane (UK), who played Dmitrovich Zukovsky in Goldeneye and The World is Not Enough, shares the record for three consecutive BAFTA television awards for Best Actor wins with Sir Michael Gambon (UK).
 Coltrane won three consecutive BAFTA Best Television Actor awards in 1994,1995 and 1996 for his role as forensic psychiatrist Gerry "Fitz" Fitzgerald in Granada Television's award-winning series Cracker (1993).